MicrosoftDocs/power-pages-docs/power-pages-docs/security/site-visibility.md

 ```

 > [!NOTE]
 > The Get-TenantSettings command doesn't list tenant settings whose value is null.
 The default value of the tenant-level setting `enableSystemAdminsToChangeSiteVisibility` is null, so it doesn't appear the first time you run the script.
 After you set its value to `true` or `false`, the setting appears in the list.
+When the value of the tenant setting is null, System Administrators will be able to change the site visibility.

 To set a value for `enableSystemAdminsToChangeSiteVisibility`, use the [Set-TenantSettings](/powershell/module/microsoft.powerapps.administration.powershell/set-tenantsettings) command.
 The following example sets the value to `false`: